Kansas Alzheimer's Care Facilities

 Brookdale Junction City

 There are 167 Alzheimer's care facilities available in Kansas.
-These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
+These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
+The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
 Kansas memory care facilities cost on average $63,852 per year.
 Dementia care in Kansas can range in cost from $38,688 all the way to $105,132 yearly.
 The 5 most affordable cities in Kansas for memory care are: Topeka at $56,700 per year, Pratt at $57,756 per year, Kansas City at $59,652 per year, Wichita at $60,828 per year and Lawrence at $60,888 per year.
 The 3 most affordable counties in Kansas when it comes to Alzheimer's and dementia care are Shawnee county with costs of $56,220 per year, Pratt county that has average annual costs of $57,624 and Wyandotte county that carries an average cost of $59,760 yearly.

 Security in Kansas Alzheimer’s Care Homes